msatul1305/Linux/Azure Cloud/Microsoft Azure Developer Associate AZ-204/6_Connect_Azure_and_3rd_party_services/6_2_Event_Based_Solutions/readme.md

         - Scoping container
         - contains one or more event hubs
         - options applied to namespace will apply to all event hubs inside it.
-        - Throughput units: prepurchased unit of capacity
+        - Throughput units: pre-purchased unit of capacity
       - [event_hub.sh](event_hub.sh)
       - Demo
         - Portal -> Event Hubs -> Shared Access Policies